Discover tips for flying with an older infant from a world-traveling mom!

 I’ve learned a lot on these trips, so today I wanted to share tips for flying with an older infant.
-In my experience, flying with a newborn is actually quite a bit easier than flying with a 6-12 month baby!
-I hope these tips help you out and make your trip with an older infant a bit more enjoyable for everyone.
+In my experience, flying with a newborn is actually quite a bit easier than flying with a 6-12 month baby.
+These tips can help your trip with an older infant go a bit more smoothly.

 Tips for Flying with an Older Infant

 Pack toys with leashes

 Unlike a newborn, an older infant can play with toys.
 Hooray!

 Unfortunately, they also love playing the “pick it up” game.
 There’s no way I want to hand a toy back to my baby after it’s been on the airport or airplane floor!
 We have a couple of leashes and try to only carry on toys that we can attach to LG or her carrier.
 Many tethers have a spot for a leash, and the Oball line is super easy to attach a leash to.
 If your child is using a sippy cup, you probably want to get a leash for it, too!

 Bring washable books

 Washable books?!
 Yes, there really is such thing!